ODiogoSilva/ElConcatenero3/README.md

 ## About ElConcatenero3

-ElConcatenero3 is a python program developed for the UNIX OS (but should work in any operating system with python 3.x) that converts and concatenates common population genetics and phylogenetics data file types (such as Fasta, Phylip and Nexus).
-The program works through command line exclusively, which makes it fast and scriptable, a usefull feature when dealing with lots of files simultaneously.
-It uses the ElParsito3.py module, which is where the file parsing and writting classes are.
+ElConcatenero3 is a python program developed for the UNIX OS (but should work in any operating system with python 3.x) that converts, concatenates and manipulates common population genetics and phylogenetics data file types (such as Fasta, Phylip and Nexus).
+For the moment, the program works through command line exclusively, which makes it fast and scriptable, but a GUI version is being worked on.
+It requires the wingman library.

 It currently supports as input file formats:

 - Fasta
 - Phylip
-- Nexus
+- Nexus (Alignment files and partition files)
+- RAxML partition files

 And its able to convert/concatenate any of these file formats into: